26 Jul How to Write Product Descriptions that Convert

 These snippets of copy are your digital salespeople, quickly and succinctly explaining why potential buyers need the product you’re selling.

-From the style and tone of the language, to directly explaining how your product is the solution to a problem, there are a number of things to consider when crafting the perfect product copy.
+From the style and tone of the language, to directly explaining how your product is the solution to a problem, there are a number of things to consider when crafting the perfect product description.

 Establish a buyer persona and hone your tone of voice